ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/install_jupyterhub.md

 I had trouble with conda hanging during the JupterHub installation, and I wondered if it had something to do with the Anaconda installation being so large.
 (Really, now I think it might also have something to do with Python version 3.7).

-When I tried to make a Python 3.7 conda env and install JupyterHub into it, conda downgraded Python from 3.7 to 3.6.
-So I think the conda env should have a Python 3.6 base.
-Also don't forget to install **xlrd**, this package is needed for **pandas** to read ```.xlsx``` files.
+In a previous JupyterHub installation, when I tried to make a Python 3.7 conda environment and install JupyterHub into it, conda downgraded Python from 3.7 to 3.6.

+In Fall 2019, I am pretty sure that JupyterHub runs on Python 3.7, but I still had trouble installing conda packages into the conda environment I created based on Python 3.7.
+When I tried to install conda packages into the environment I recieved "can't access such and such file at .gobledegook".
+But when I closed the terminal, took a 5 hour break, and opened up a new terminal, I could install conda packages just fine.
+Maybe just logging in and out worked?
+I'm not really sure.

+But the conda environment was created with Python 3.7 and now I can install packages into it, so I'll count that as a win.
+Maybe logging out and back in does the trick.

+Note: Don't forget to install **xlrd**, this package is needed for **pandas** to read ```.xlsx``` files.

 ```text
 $ conda create -n jupyerhubenv python=3.7